asimsedhain/asimsedhain.github.io/README.md

 * Web App for colorization of grayscale images using Generative Adversarial Networks.
 * Trained on ImageNet Dataset using the TACC Maverick2 system for high performance, distributed training.
-* Used Python, TensorFlow, Horovod, OpenCV, Node, Express, Flask and git.
+* Used Python, TensorFlow, Horovod, OpenCV, Node, Express, Flask, and git.

 ### [Classroom Technology Web Application](https://classroom-technology.herokuapp.com) ([Github Repo](https://github.com/asimsedhain/Classroom-technology))
 * Full-Stack web application for managing and visualizing classroom data for the Classroom Technology Department deployed.
-* Allows employees to keep record of the classrooms in the university and their current status.
+* Allows employees to keep a record of the classrooms in the university and their current status.
-* Developed the user interface, backend interface, user authentication, database and data models.
+* Developed the user interface, backend interface, user authentication, database, and data models.
-* Currenlty being used by part-time staffs at the UT Tyler Classroom Technology department.
+* Currently being used by part-time staff at the UT Tyler Classroom Technology department.
-* Used HTML/CSS, JavaScript, Node.js, Express, Heroku, MongoDB and Git.
+* Used HTML/CSS, JavaScript, Node.js, Express, Heroku, MongoDB, and Git.

 ### [IT Ticket Classification](https://github.com/asimsedhain/Ticket-Prediction)
 * Using NPL to classify IT support tickets.
-* Project included cleaning, analyzing, and classifying the raw text data submitted by the customer and deployment of a running model on a web-app as a proof of concept.
+* The project included cleaning, analyzing, and classifying the raw text data submitted by the customer and deployment of a running model on a web-app as a proof of concept.
 * Achieved 80% F1 score on the validation set.
-* Used Python, NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn and Flask.
+* Used Python, NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn, and Flask.

 ## Experience
 ---
 ### Research Assistant, UT Tyler [Feb 2020 - Present]
-* Working on development of image classification techniques based on invariant features.
+* Working on the development of image classification techniques based on invariant features.
 * Four people team led by Dr. Arun Kulkarni.
 ### Research Assistant, UT Tyler [May 2019 - November 2019]
 * Worked on High-Performance Computing using the GPU under Dr. Subramanian as a part of two-person research group.
-* Developed, tested and mearsured the performance of parallel algorithms such as map, reduce, and scan.
+* Developed, tested, and measured the performance of parallel algorithms such as map, reduce, and scan.
 * Weekly meetings to discuss progress and plans.
-* Used CUDA, C, Python and PyCUDA.
+* Used CUDA, C, Python, and PyCUDA.